-- 15.1 Where 28 clear days publicity of the intention to make a Key Decision is impracticable, that decision may only be made: - (a) where the proper officer has informed the Chairman of the relevant scrutiny committee, or if there is no such person, each member of the relevant scrutiny committee by notice in writing, of the matter about which the decision is to be made; and - (b) after five clear days have elapsed following the day on which the proper officer has also made available at the offices of the Council for public inspection and published on the Council's website, a copy of the notice given in (a) above. - 15.2 As soon as reasonably practicable after the proper officer has complied with the provision above, he/she shall also make available at the Council's offices and on the Council's website, a notice setting out the reasons why giving 28 clear days' notice is impracticable.
+- 15.1 Where 28 clear days publicity of the intention to make a Key Decision is impracticable, that decision may only be made: - (a) where the proper officer has informed the Chairman of the relevant scrutiny committee, or if there is no such person, each member of the relevant scrutiny committee by notice in writing, of the matter about which the decision is to be made; and

+- (b) after five clear days have elapsed following the day on which the proper officer has also made available at the offices of the Council for public inspection and published on the Council's website, a copy of the notice given in (a) above. - As soon as reasonably practicable after the proper officer has complied with the provision above, he/she shall also make available at the Council's offices and on the Council's website, a notice setting out the reasons why giving 28 clear days' notice is impracticable.
+For meetings held between 12 May 2020 and 7 May 2021 the notice shall be displayed on the Council's website only.